Clifordguillaume/MapReduce/README.md

 # How to use the program:
 - The MapReduce.exe is located in MapReduce/x64/Release directory.
 If Release does not run, try using the exe in MapReduce/x64/Debug directory instead.
-- Run MapReduce.exe <input file directory path> <output file directory path> <temp file drectory path>
+- Run MapReduce.exe [input file directory path] [output file directory path] [temp file drectory path]
+- (The above should not include the brackets)
 - The final result will be written to a text file in the output file directory as FinalReducedData-x.txt

 # Steps on how it works: